Luis Alvarez, former NYC detective who fought for 9/11 compensation funding, dies of cancer

 NEW YORK (AP) — A former New York City police detective who was a leader in the fight for the Sept.
-11 Victim Compensation Fund died Saturday at age 53.
+11 Victims Compensation Fund died Saturday at age 53.

 Detective Luis Alvarez’s death from cancer was announced by Chief of Detectives Dermot Shea, who tweeted that Alvarez was “an inspiration, a warrior, a friend.”